-It is also stable as it automatically re-establishes dropped VPN connections efficiently than other protocols.
+It is also stable as it automatically re-establishes dropped VPN connections more efficiently than other protocols.

-Moreover, it supports standard mobility via the mobility and multihoming Protocol (MOBIKE).
-This allows users to change networks while it still maintains a secure connection.
+Moreover, it supports normal mobility via the mobility and multihoming Protocol (MOBIKE).
+This allows users to change networks while still maintaining a secure connection.

 Therefore, IKEv2 is suitable for mobile phones as they regularly switch between WIFI and mobile network internet connections.
 This is also why IKEv2 is the built-in protocol in most VPN-capable mobile phones.

 Due to an improvement from IKEv1, IKEv2 is faster and more efficient, consumes less bandwidth, and has no known vulnerabilities.
 Vulnerabilities arise when VPN providers poorly implement it.